kyma-project/cli/docs/gen-docs/kyma_alpha_deploy.md

                                     - Use "europe-docker.pkg.dev/kyma-project/prod/lifecycle-manager@sha256:cb74b29cfe80c639c9ee9..." to use a custom version of lifecycle-manager with a digest.
                                     - Use a tag like "v20230220-7b8e9515" to override the default tag used, it will then use "eu.gcr.io/kyma-project/lifecycle-manager:v20230220-7b8e9515". (default "eu.gcr.io/kyma-project/lifecycle-manager:latest")
   -m, --module stringArray          Provide one or more modules to activate after the deployment is finished.
 Example: "--module name@namespace" (namespace is optional).
-  -f, --modules-file string         Path to file containing a list of modules.
   -n, --namespace string            The Namespace to deploy the the Kyma custom resource in. (default "kyma-system")
       --open-dashboard              Opens the Busola Dashboard at startup.
 Only works when a graphical interface is available and when running in interactive mode
       --template stringArray        Provide one or more module templates to deploy.